AlreadyBored/nodejs-assignments/assignments-v2/01a-nodejs-fundamentals/assignment.md

   - On unknown command, print `Unknown command`
   - On `Ctrl+C` or end of input, print `Goodbye!` and exit

 - `progress.js` — implement a function that simulates a progress bar in the terminal.
-The bar should go from 0% to 100% over approximately 5 seconds, updating in place (using `\r`) every 100ms.
-The output format should be: `[████████████████████          ] 67%` (30-character bar).
+The bar should go from 0% to 100%, updating in place (using `\r`).
+Parameters can be customized via CLI options:
+  - `--duration <milliseconds>` — total duration in milliseconds (default: 5000)
+  - `--interval <milliseconds>` — update interval in milliseconds (default: 100)
+  - `--length <number>` — progress bar character length (default: 30) The output format should be: `[████████████████████          ] 67%`.
 When complete, print `Done!` on a new line.

 ### Modules (src/modules)